apache/openwhisk-deploy-kube/docs/configurationChoices.md

 ### Selectively Deploying Event Providers

-The default settings of the Helm chart will deploy OpenWhisk's alarm, cloudant, and kafka event providers.
+The default settings of the Helm chart will deploy OpenWhisk's alarm and kafka event providers.
 If you want to disable the deployment of one or more event providers, you can add a stanza to your `mycluster.yaml` for example:
 ```yaml